BirthdayResearch/quantum/README.md

 ### Transaction fee change

 Only address with admin role can change `transactionFee`.
-Initial fee will be set to 0.3%
+Initial fee will be set to 0.3%.
+This means that if the user bridges `X` tokens, he will only bridge 99.7% of X. The other 0.3% will be taken as fees.

 ### Modify admin and operational address